slsa-framework/slsa-github-generator/SECURITY.md

 Once a fix is available it will be released and announced via the project on GitHub.
-Security releases will announced and clearly marked as a security release.
+Security releases will announced and clearly marked as a security release and include information on which vulnerabilities were fixed.
 As much as possible this announcement should be actionable, and include any mitigating steps users can take prior to upgrading to a fixed version.

 Fixes will be applied in patch releases to all [supported versions](#supported-versions).